Roots and Radishes

 • Storing blackberries plastic-free - For long-lasting fresh blackberries, store them in a single layer in the coolest part of your refrigerator.
 Either a paper bag or a glass container will work.
 Blackberries go bad quickly when wet, so wait to wash until right before use.
 Sometimes I line my container with a reusable paper towel to help absorb any moisture!

 • Bulk bins - Do you have access to a store with bulk pantry items?
 Try buying your oats and almonds from there to reduce plastic packaging!
-Make sure you grab enough oats to make some strawberry shortcake overnight oats or any of our overnight oats recipes next... yum!
+Make sure you grab enough oats to make some strawberry shortcake overnight oats or any of my overnight oats recipes next... yum!

 Slice of blackberry baked oatmeal on small plate with fork.